Ross Barkan: Author

 Barkan has published fiction in Post Road, Boston College's literary magazine, and literary criticism in the Iowa Review, Harvard Review, The Rumpus, and The Brooklyn Rail.

 His debut novel, Demolition Night, was published in 2018.

 His second book, The Prince: Andrew Cuomo, Coronavirus, and the Fall of New York, was published in 2021.
 It was well-reviewed, with The Nation calling it a "swift and devastating read".

 In 2022, Barkan's second novel, The Night Burns Bright, was published.

 Washington Post columnist Shadi Hamid called Barkan "consistently one of the most interesting and original essayists of his generation".
 His third novel, Glass Century, was published in May 2025 to critical acclaim.
 The Wall Street Journal called it "absorbing" and "charged with heart-in-throat suspense" and George Monaghan in The New Statesman deemed it "unflaggingly bright".
 The Jewish Book Council reviewed the novel favorably, arguing it "earns its place in the canon of the New York City novel, along with Don Delillo’s Underworld, Tom Wolfe’s The Bonfire of the Vanities, E. L. Doctorow’s Ragtime, and many others."

+His fourth novel, Colossus, was published in 2026.
+It earned praise from National Book Award finalist Dana Spiotta and was described by the National Review as a novel that "primes us to see a distinctly American form of grandeur and squalor, a colossus with feet of clay."

 2018 New York State Senate primary candidacy

 In October 2017, Barkan announced he was running in a September 2018 Democratic Party State Senate primary in New York City, planning if nominated to challenge incumbent Marty Golden.
 His campaign was managed by future New York City mayor Zohran Mamdani and endorsed by the New York Daily News and local politicians such as Alexandria Ocasio-Cortez, but he lost the primary to Andrew Gounardes by 15 percentage points.

+In Barkan's 2018 candidate profile page on the New York City Campaign Finance Board website, he described himself as a member of the Democratic Socialists of America.